Merger Investigations

 Overview

-• Expert witness testimony in deal-related litigation
+• Expert witness testimony in merger litigation.

 Case Highlights